Students at the University of Texas exploring blockchain technology as it relates to engineering, finance, computer

 Texas Blockchain was able to grow due to influences from early advisors such as Professor Sriram Vishwanath and Professor Cesare Fracassi.
 Both of these Professors have aided and advised hundreds of students interested in learning blockchain technology.

 To the right is a brief history of important events for the club.
 From the founding of it to building the foundations for it today, each segment shows a significant change in the club's direction.
 As time goes on, new faces reinvigorate the organization.
 While it is ever so evolving, we strive to always push and continue to grow the club into what it can truly be.

 Alan Orwick, Preston Sledge, and Jake Katzmarek lay down the first stones.
 Started as a small reading club, they fostered the club and laid down the path for future growth.

-Sriram and Fracassi joins the organization as the club's sponsoring professor and expands the club's possibilities.
+Dr. Sriram Vishwanath and Dr. Cesare Fracassi join the organization as the club's sponsoring professors and expand the club's possibilities.
 From sponsors, hackathons, and connections, they allowed for the solidification of what we are today.

 Meet the Texas Blockchain Team and see what we do